bradshawsguide/website/src/content/2-routes/33-haywards-heath-to-lewes-and-hastings/route.md

 (station: polegate)

-Short lines branch off here in opposite directions to [Hailsham](/routes/polegate-to-hailsham) and [Eastbourne](/routes/polegate-to-eastbourne).
+Short lines branch off here in opposite directions to Hailsham and Eastbourne.

+(route: polegate-to-hailsham)

+(route: polegate-to-eastbourne)

 Immediately on leaving Polegate, eastward, commences the Pevensey level, the scene of the Norman Conquest; and the coast from hence to Hastings is rich in association with this grand chapter of our civilisation.